appel/ShuffleCast/README.md

   * **Seasonal Streams:** The configuration includes logic to automatically enable "Halloween" and "Christmas" streams during October and December, respectively (if the corresponding folders exist).
   * **Easy Setup:** Get up and running by adding your music and running one command.

-## Why did I build this?

-I wanted a simple way to play my own music on my own smart speakers.
-Using Google's cast was a frustratingly jittery mess, but I noticed I never had that issue when playing internet radio streams, like KEXP or my local NPR affiliate.
-I first tried [Azuracast](https://www.azuracast.com/), which worked great and is a truly awesome project, but managing it is a little involved.
-I wanted something simple and lightweight that I could run on my local network.
-Ergo, ShuffleCast!
-Sharing it here in case it is useful to anyone else.

 ## How It Works

-This setup consists of two services managed by `docker-compose.yml`:
+This whole shindig consists of two services managed by `docker-compose.yml`:

 1.  **`icecast`**: The public-facing internet radio server.
 It receives audio from Liquidsoap and serves it to listeners.
 2.  **`liquidsoap`**: The "source" or "auto-DJ".
 It scans the `./music` directory for subfolders, creates a playlist for each one, processes the audio, and feeds it to Icecast.

-The two containers communicate over a dedicated Docker network called `radio`.

 ## Prerequisites

   * Docker
   * Docker Compose
+  * A fistful of mp3s

 ## Setup Instructions

 ### 1\.
 Directory Structure

-Before you begin, your project must have the following directory structure.
+Your project must have the following directory structure.
 The `docker-compose.yml` file relies on these specific paths.

+  * `config/`: Holds your configuration files.
+  * `music/`: This is your music library.
+Liquidsoap will turn each subfolder (`80s`, `Jazz`, etc.) into its own stream.

 ```
 .